Fast Consensus and Metastability in a Highly Polarized Social Network: Introduction

 Starting with the classical voter model, introduced by \cite{votermodel}, several articles addressed issues associated to opinion dynamics in a social network.
 See \cite{wasserman1,socialdynamics} and \cite{aldous} for a general review on this subject.
 However, to the best of our knowledge, a model with the features introduced here was not considered yet in the literature of social networks.

-The model introduced here belongs to the same class of systems of interacting point process with memory of variable length that was introduced in discrete time by \cite{glmodel} and in continuous time by \cite{gl4} to model system of spiking neurons.
-This class of systems was since then studied in several articles, including \cite{ ostduarte2,lud,ostduarte1, evafour,glarticle, karina, gl2,mandre1,baccelli1,ostduarte3,gl3, mandre2,baccelli2,amarcos,desantis,baccelli3,lebow} and \cite{evamonm}.
+The model introduced here belongs to the same class of systems of interacting point processes with memory of variable length that was introduced in discrete time by \cite{glmodel} and in continuous time by \cite{gl4} to model systems of spiking neurons.
+For a self-contained and neurobiological motivated presentation of this class of variable length memory models for systems of spiking neurons, both in discrete and continuous time, we refer the reader to \cite{gb}.

+Several questions have been studied for models in this class, including metastability \cite{mandre1,mandre2,taille,evamonm,mandre3,laxa}, phase transition \cite{lud,gl2, amarcos}, hydrodynamic limits and propagation of chaos \cite{gl4, ostduarte2,evafour}, time evolution and stationary states \cite{ostduarte1,lebow}, replica-mean-field limits \cite{baccelli1,gl3,baccelli2,baccelli3}, existence and perfect simulation \cite{glmodel, karina} and statistical inference of the graph of interaction between neurons \cite{ostduarte3,desantis}.
+However, none of these articles addressed the consensus issue considered here.

+A main difference between the model considered in the present article and the models considered in the articles mentioned above is the fact that in our case we consider marked point processes, each mark indicating whether the expressed opinion is favorable or contrary on a certain topic.
+A second important difference lies in the presence of a polarization coefficient tuning the social influence on the opinion expressed by each actor.
+These specific characteristics make it possible to study the constitution of consensus situations.
+Our model, results and proofs are new and original.

 Let us now informally present our results.
+Our model is described by the time evolution of the list containing the social pressures of the actors.
 The existence of the process and the uniqueness of its invariant probability measure is the content of Theorem \ref{existence}.

-When the polarization coefficient diverges, the invariant probability measure concentrates on the set of consensus lists and the time the system needs to get there goes to zero.
-Here by a consensus list we mean any list in which all the social pressures push in the same direction.
-This is the content of Theorem \ref{fastconsensus}.
+When the polarization coefficient diverges, the invariant probability measure concentrates on a subset of the set of consensus lists and the time the system needs to get there goes to zero.
+Here by a consensus list, we mean any list in which all the social pressures push in the same direction.
+This is the content of Theorem \ref{fastconsensus}, which gives a mathematical rigorous meaning of the informal description of a social network as a ``consensus building machine''.

 In the social network, the consensus has a metastable behavior.
 This means that the direction of the social pressures on the actors globally changes after a long and unpredictable random time.
 This is the content of Theorem \ref{metastable}.